Hornan7/Cardano-Constitution-MVG/README.md

 The Constitutional Committee shall assemble at least once in every Year, and such Meeting location shall be determined unanimously by its members.
 No Constitutional Committee members shall have their cold keys in their possession when attending to these meetings.

+> This paragraph is repeated from the Constitutional Committee section above and does not directly relate to the elections process itself so should be stricken IMO. - Adam

 ### Section 6: Power and Duty of the Governance Bodies

 The Cardano Governance Bodies shall not submit or vote in favor of any governance action that serves to promote the establishment of religion or